marktoman/deployment-tools/scripts/README.md

 ## Publish-Cmdlet.ps1

-Builds and deploys the project as a versioned PS module.
+Builds and deploys a C# Powershell Core module.
 The build version is automatically incremented.
-The project is validated to be set to copy all assemblies on build.
-Powershell Core only.
+The project file is validated to be set to copy all assemblies on build.

 ### Usage